-- inform parents/carers of forthcoming food/healthy eating topics, and the wider Personal Development/PSHE programme relating to healthy lifestyles - make the Whole School Food Policy available to parents/carers on request - inform parents/carers about the Whole School Food Policy when their child joins the school through the school brochure / prospectus / website - communicate with parents/carers about their child's eating habits during the school day - ensure that all those in KS2 entitled to Free School Meals are aware of their entitlement and reassure them that this information remains confidential, i.e. their child will not be singled out from their peers - provide supportive information about parents' /carers' roles in promoting healthy lifestyles to their children - invite parents/carers to discuss their views and concerns on an informal basis - collect information annually from parents/carers about their children's dietary needs and food hypersensitivities - invite parents/carers into school to talk to the children about their own areas of specialist knowledge, e.g. of cultural food practices. - 5.2 During out of school events, the school will encourage the PSA, parents and carers to consider this policy in the range of refreshments offered to the children.
+- inform parents/carers of forthcoming food/healthy eating topics, and the wider Personal Development/PSHE programme relating to healthy lifestyles; - make the Whole School Healthy Eating Policy available to parents/carers on request; - inform parents/carers about the Whole School Healthy Eating Policy when their child joins the school through the school brochure / prospectus / website; - communicate with parents/carers about their child's eating habits during the school day; - ensure that all those in KS2 entitled to Free School Meals are aware of their entitlement and reassure them that this information remains confidential, i.e. their child will not be singled out from their peers; - provide supportive information about parents' /carers' roles in promoting healthy lifestyles to their children.
+E.g. via the whole school newsletter or school wesbite; - invite parents/carers to discuss their views and concerns on an informal basis; - collect information annually from parents/carers about their children's dietary needs and food hypersensitivities; - invite parents/carers into school to talk to the children about their own areas of specialist knowledge.
+E.g. of cultural food practices. - 5.2 During out of school events, the school will encourage the PSA, parents and carers to consider this policy in the range of refreshments offered to the children.